C-D-Lewis/dash-api/README.md

 ## Setting Up

-1. Install the library into the project `src` directory:
+1. Install the library using the `pebble` tool:

   ```
-  $ cp -r pebble/dash-api src
+  $ pebble package install pebble-dash-api
   ```

 2. Include the library where appropriate: